Evolutionary Automata and Deep Evolutionary Computation: Expressiveness of Evolutionary Automata

 For instance, evolutionary finite automata (EFA) can accept arbitrary enumerable languages.
 The following theorems illustrate how EFAs working in terminal mode can accept context-free or context-sensitive languages that are not acceptable by finite automata \cite{burebe12,ebebur09}.

-\begin{Theorem} [On EFA accepting context-free languages] TL(EFA) contains some context-free languages in the alphabet $X$.
+\begin{Theorem} [On EFA accepting context-free languages] TL(EFA) contains some context-free languages in the alphabet $\Sigma$.

 {\em Proof:} Let us consider an EFA $E$ accepting the context-free language $\{a^nb^n \;|\; n \geq 0\}$.
-We take a finite automaton that accepts only the empty word $\varepsilon$ and outputs any other word as $FA[0]$, a finite automaton that accepts only the word $ab$ and outputs any other word as $FA[1]$, a finite automaton that accepts only the word $a^2b^2$ and outputs any other word as $FA[2]$ and so on.
-It is easy to see that the context-free language $\{a^nb^n \;|\; n \geq 0\}$ is the language of the evolutionary finite automaton $E$. $\Box$ \end{Theorem}
+We take a finite automaton $A[0]$ that takes as input population of size one $X[0]$ that is equal to any input string, and accepts only the empty word $\varepsilon$ and outputs any other word as $X[1]$, a finite automaton $A[1]$ that accepts only the word $ab$ and outputs any other word as $X[2]$, a finite automaton $A[2]$ that accepts only the word $a^2b^2$ and outputs any other word as $X[3]$ and so on.
+It is easy to see that the context-free language $\{a^nb^n \;|\; n \geq 0\}$ is the terminal language of the evolutionary finite automaton $E$. $\Box$ \end{Theorem}

 To help the reader intuition, let us consider context-sensitive languages.